Bobby Lashley: All Elite Wrestling (2024–present)

-The Hurt Syndicate (from left to right: Lashley, Shelton Benjamin, and MVP) in May 2025.

 In September 2024, Lashley signed with All Elite Wrestling (AEW).
 He made his debut at Fright Night Dynamite on October 30, where he attacked Swerve Strickland and reunited with former Hurt Business members MVP and Shelton Benjamin, who reformed the group under the new name "The Hurt Syndicate", establishing himself as a heel in the process.
 On the November 20 episode of Dynamite, Lashey made his AEW in-ring debut, where he defeated Cheeseburger and Joe Keys in a two-on-one handicap match.
 On November 23 at Full Gear, Lashley defeated Strickland.

 On the January 22, 2025, episode of Dynamite, Lashley and Benjamin defeated Private Party (Isiah Kassidy and Marq Quen) to win the AEW World Tag Team Championship.
 This marked Lashley's first ever tag championship in a major promotion.
 On the February 12 episode of Dynamite, Lashley and Benjamin defeated The Gunns (Austin Gunn and Colten Gunn) in their first title defense.
 On March 9 at Revolution, Lashley and Benjamin successfully defended their titles against The Outrunners (Truth Magnum and Turbo Floyd).
 On April 6 at Dynasty, Lashley and Benjamin successfully defended their titles against Big Bill and Bryan Keith of The Learning Tree after assistance from MJF, who had been trying to join The Hurt Syndicate in the weeks leading up to Dynasty.
 On May 14 at Dynamite: Beach Break, Lashley, Benjamin, and MVP accepted MJF as a member of the group.
 On May 25 at Double or Nothing, Lashley and Benjamin successfully defended their titles against Sons of Texas (Dustin Rhodes and Sammy Guevara).
 On July 12 at All In, Lashley and Benjamin successfully defended their titles in a three-way tag team match against JetSpeed (Kevin Knight and "Speedball" Mike Bailey) and The Patriarchy (Christian Cage and Nick Wayne).
 On the July 23 episode of Dynamite, The Hurt Syndicate (minus MJF) would turn into tweeners as they would be briefly hired by Cope to assist him in his feud with FTR (Cash Wheeler and Dax Harwood).
 After weeks of tension, The Hurt Syndicate kicked MJF out of the group due to his selfish attitude on the August 6 episode of Dynamite.
 On August 24 at Forbidden Door, Lashley and Benjamin lost their titles to Brodido (Bandido and Brody King) in a three-way match, ending their reign at 214 days.